sofiawallq/vintage-corner/README.md

 2. Ready your code for deployment in your Code Editor.
-- Install a production ready webserver for Heroku such as gunicorn by writing the following command in your terminal: pip3 install gunicorn~=20.1.0.
+- Install a production ready webserver for Heroku such as gunicorn by writing the following command in your terminal: pip3 install gunicorn.
-- Add gunicorn==20.1.0 to the requirements.txt file with the following command in your terminal: pip3 freeze --local > requirements.txt.
+- Add gunicorn to the requirements.txt file with the following command in your terminal: pip3 freeze --local > requirements.txt.
 - Create a file called Procfile in the root directory of your project.
 - Inside the Procfile declare that the web process followed by the command to execute your Django project: web: gunicorn yourprojectsname.wsgi
 - Open the projects settings.py file an set DEBUG=False